explosion/spacy-experimental/README.md

 architectures to perform the tagging.

-In the spaCy pipeline, a simple "pretokenizer" is applied as the pipeline tokenizer to splits each doc into individual characters and the trainable tokenizer is a pipeline component that retokenizes the doc.
+In the spaCy pipeline, a simple "pretokenizer" is applied as the pipeline tokenizer to split each doc into individual characters and the trainable tokenizer is a pipeline component that retokenizes the doc.
 The pretokenizer needs to be configured manually in the config or with `spacy.blank()`: